aucart/streamlit-deploy-demo/README.md

 # Documentation

-The blog post at the origin of this repo [can be found here on my website](https://benalexkeen.com/deploying-streamlit-applications-with-azure-app-services/).
+The blog post at the origin of this repo [can be found here](https://benalexkeen.com/deploying-streamlit-applications-with-azure-app-services/).

 # Deployment